syncfusion-content/blazor-docs/blazor/common/how-to/configure-blazor-component-in-bunit-testing.md

     ![Add existing project reference on xUnit project](images/bunit/xunit-add-project-reference.png)

-3. Add the below Syncfusion&reg; Button sample in `~/Pages/Home.razor or Index.razor` file on the Blazor project for testing purpose.
+3. Add the below Syncfusion<sup style="font-size:70%">&reg;</sup> Button sample in `~/Pages/Home.razor or Index.razor` file on the Blazor project for testing purpose.
 You can test your Blazor component from your application instead of the below example component.

     ```cshtml
     @using Syncfusion.Blazor.Buttons